Nerwyn/ha-nunjucks/README.md

 Template extensions can be functions, tests, filters, and/or constants.
 Functions are called inline like a regular programming function, such as `states()` or `floors()`.
 Filters are added to the end of a string using a pipe character like `123.45 | int` or `"light.lounge" | state_attr("brightness")`.
 Tests are functions which return booleans and can be used in an if statement like `if "foo" has_value`, not to be confused with functions with is in their names that also return booleans and can be used in if statements like `if is_state`.
 Contants are static values, and are just called as is like `{{ True }}` or `{{ pi }}`.

+In addition to the template extensions implemented in this package, you also have access to the nunjucks builtin functions and filters.
+[Read the nunjucks templating documentation for more information](https://mozilla.github.io/nunjucks/templating.html).

 ### Python Constants

 These just remap Python built-in constants to JavaScript ones.